Free Salesforce Admin Tutorial >

 Chapter 5 - UI Customization >

-Publisher Layouts ,Global Actions and Lightning App Builder in Salesforce
+Global Actions and Lightning App Builder in Salesforce

-Publisher Layouts ,Global Actions and Lightning App Builder in Salesforce
+Global Actions and Lightning App Builder in Salesforce

-Global Actions in Salesforce:
+What are Global Actions in Salesforce?

-These can be added to any page that supports action.
+Global Actions in Salesforce can be added to any page that supports action.
 For example home page, chatter tab, and object pages.
+Global “create a record” actions enable users to create object records, but the new record has no relationship with other records.

 Action Layouts

-Just as object record pages have page layouts that can be customized, actions have action layouts that can be customized.
 When we create an action, Salesforce populates its layout with a default set of fields.
 You can add, remove, or reorder fields on the action layout to present only the essential items your users need when they’re taking the action.

 Global Publisher Layouts